Music Performance Year One

 On successful completion of this unit, students are expected to be able to:

-- Select and perform a diverse and varied program of appropriate repertoire as a soloist at a Proficiency standard that demonstrates developing control of instrumental ability and musicality and show an increasing openness to a variety of musical styles and developing influences.
+- Select and perform a diverse and varied program appropriate to the first year of tertiary study as a soloist, demonstrating developing control of instrumental or vocal ability and musicality, and show an increasing openness to a variety of musical styles and developing influences.

-- Develop and maintain technical control and musical fluency, showing increased sensitivity to expressive elements and performance characteristics, securely demonstrating intonation, phrasing, dynamics, ornamentation, timing and tonal balance.
+- Develop technical control and musical fluency, showing sensitivity to expressive elements and performance characteristics, and demonstrating intonation, phrasing, dynamics, ornamentation, timing and tonal balance.

 - Effectively rehearse material for performance, developing methods for solving technical difficulties in performance by analysing and evaluating technical demands and stylistic requirements through self-directed practice routines.